imballinst/webpack-incremental-tutorial/README.md

 2. **Delete build folder**: `npm run build:clear`

 ## Testing
-The test contained in this repository has only one purpose: to make sure that no code is unused or out of context.
-To run the test: `npm run eslint`.
+The test contained in this repository has only one purpose: to make sure that no code is unused or out of context with [eslint](https://eslint.org/).
+To run the test: `npm test`.

 ## Complete guide
 For complete guide, please check [Webpack's guides section](https://webpack.js.org/guides).